1040 Great Plain Avenue

 I have learned and incorporated many useful theories and techniques throughout the more than 25 years I have been in clinical practice.
 The most powerful and influential factor in my work as a psychotherapist is a belief system that pre-dates my professional career.
 It is my conviction that every person has strengths and abilities which can contribute to a positive and productive life.
 Pain and suffering result when our strengths are overwhelmed by the challenges we face.
 I view psychotherapy as a process by which strengths are identified, amplified, and unleashed, thereby empowering individuals to regain a sense of control and wellbeing.

-In recent years, I have received a significant amount of training in mindfulness and mindfulness-based psychotherapies.
-These approaches involve experiential practices, exercises, and teachings aimed at cultivating awareness, focus, and acceptance, in a present-moment orientation, and developing a relationship with ones thoughts, feelings, and patterns of behavior that allows for and promotes growth and change.
+Mindfulness-based psychotherapy involves experiential practices, exercises, and teachings aimed at cultivating awareness, focus, and acceptance, in a present-moment orientation, and developing a relationship with one’s thoughts, feelings, and patterns of behavior that allows for and promotes growth and change.
 In addition to incorporating Mindfulness into my treatment, I have developed a 4-session Mindful Living Workshop , which can be taken as an adjunct to therapy, or by anyone who would like to learn effective strategies for coping with stress, breaking free of unproductive habits, and making changes in service of achieving one’s potential and bringing daily life into greater alignment with one’s values.